Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 Exercise: Use this function to draw 101 values from the sampling distribution of the correlation between height and weight.
 What is the mean of these values?
 Is it substantially different from the correlation we computed without correcting for oversampling?
 Compute the standard error and 90% confidence interval for the estimated correlation.

 Exercise: In Chapter 9 we also computed the slope of the regression line for weight as a function of height.
-Here’s the result with with 2019 data.
+Here’s the result.

 from scipy.stats import linregress